RoukePouw/wesp/README.md

 Bzzz
 ```

-To run once without continuing to wathc files use:
+To run once without continuing to watch files use:
 ```sh
 $ wesp --continue-watching=false
 ```